• Skip to primary navigation

 We have kept this salad simple by just using strawberries - mainly because they were such a bargain at the farmers market but also, to keep things simple.

-• You could also add any berries that take your fancy, or try adding kiwi fruit, mangoes, pineapples as they all pair beautifully here.
+• You could also add any berries that take your fancy, or try adding kiwi fruit, mangoes, and pineapples as they all pair beautifully here.

 • Add some fresh coconut for a tropical flavour.